DPlayer234/houston-tools/README.md

 Emojis are added in declaration order.

+> [!IMPORTANT]
+> When this module is enabled, the `MESSAGE_CONTENT` intent is requested over the gateway. `MESSAGE_CONTENT` is a priviledged intent and must be enabled in the developer dashboard for your application.
+You cannot enable this module without enabling the intent.

 ## Snipe

 Enables message-sniping, allowing users to reveal the most recent, deleted message in a channel.